com-480-data-visualization/datavis-project-2022-run/README.md

 Some content we want to show in our visualization is as followed:

 +Comparison of players’ performance from different season stages:
-In NBA, matches can be divided into two types: regular season matches and playoff matches.
-For two kinds of matches, the format is different, and players’ playing style and enthusiasm, are dissimilar, which causes the differences in technical statistics.
-In order to have a better understanding of the player and teams, the matches should be classified.
+In NBA, matches can be divided into two stages: regular season and playoff.
+For two kinds of matches, the format is different, and players’ playing styles and enthusiasm, are dissimilar, which causes the differences in technical statistics.
+To have a better understanding of the player and teams, the matches should be classified.
 Moreover, the playoff advancement rules were modified these years due to COVID-19.
 A new play-in tournament was added to the format.

 + Comparison of players’ performance from different seasons:
 Many factors should be taken into consideration in the comparison of players.
 To compare players from different seasons, the data cannot be simply used for comparison.
 The performance of players is related to the rules.
 The modification of rules contributes to the growth of the average score.
 In other words, the difficulty of obtaining the same score varies from year to year.